 But the heavy lifting on business integration strategy formulation begins during due diligence, pre- to post-sign, when inside information can be shared regulatorily.

 Business and IT executives from both the parent and the acquisition should work in partnership to design the target operating model (TOM), determining which functions to integrate to maximize synergies – revenue, cost, and working capital – as well as establish a competitively sustainable platform.
-Gartner highlights that when a particular stakeholder, the CIO, focuses on cost optimization in all stages of a deal, an organization stands a better chance of achieving needed synergies.
+According to this report, when a particular stakeholder, the CIO, focuses on cost optimization in all stages of a deal, an organization stands a better chance of achieving needed synergies.

 3Ds of integration